Boise Experiences Abnormally High Overnight Low Temperatures

 It's certainly hot this summer in the Treasure Valley and it's always great to remind yourself to stay hydrated (I even made a song about it)!
 It's also important to stay cool, protect yourself, your children and pets from the hot sun and from hot cars.
 Earlier it was only 89 outside but the air in my car when I hopped in was almost unbreathable it was so hot.
 We just have three weeks of July to blast through and then there's August and then by mid-September we'll be talking about pumpkin spice lattes and putting up Halloween decorations.
 Let's just remember to stay cool and to be kind to one another during this hot, hot Treasure Valley summer.
 Big thank you to Treasure Valley Weather HQ on Facebook for the interesting stat!

-30 Most Trendy and Terrible Inflatables for the Boise River This Year
+KEEP LOOKING: 30 Most Trendy Inflatables for the Boise River This Year

 Stunning Garden Valley Cabin Has Its Own Private Hot Spring